trevino293/react-professional-website-ChatGPT/README.md

 # react-professional-website-ChatGPT
-A simple react website to display skills and accomplishments and some more detail than traditional resume built by ChatGPT
+A simple react website to display skills and accomplishments and some more detail than traditional resume built by ChatGPT.

 # Creating a Professional Website with a Large Language Model
 ### Author: Anthony Trevino